 A simple move from Nazareth to Capernaum increased Jesus’ visibility and gave His ministry a more strategic edge.

 Question: Have you ever experienced a more effective influence simply by relocating?
-Please leave a comment.
+You can leave a comment by clicking here.

 Capernaum on the Map: